-Circle 8 meets at 6:30 p.m. on the second Tuesday of the month in the homes of members.
-You’re invited to join us for fellowship, Bible Study and to help us support the local missions we have chosen as projects for the circle.
-Our Circle is comprised of single and married women of all ages and monthly meetings include a Bible Study and a short business meeting, with a light supper (salads, chili, baked potato bar, etc.) coordinated by members who have volunteered to serve as hostesses and co-hostesses.
-Most of us work full-time or are recently retired.
-We also enjoy a very well attended pot-luck dinner in February each year in which husbands and friends join us for fellowship.
-We actively participate in community mission projects each year – some examples from previous years include work with Habitat for Humanity, Loaves and Fishes Ministry for Children, and the Lineberger Cancer Center at the University of North Carolina.
-Each year in June, as an end-of- year celebration, the members of Circle 8 enjoy dinner together at a local restaurant.
+Circle 8 invites you to join us for fellowship, Bible Study and to help us support the local missions Circle members have chosen as projects.
+Our Circle is comprised of single and married women of all ages, working and retired, and meets at 6:30 p.m. on the second Tuesday of the month in the homes of members.
+Monthly meetings include a Bible Study and a short business meeting, with dessert coordinated by members who have volunteered to serve as hostesses and co-hostesses.
+We also enjoy a delicious pot-luck dinner in February when husbands and friends join us for fellowship.
+We actively support community mission projects each year, including Loaves and Fishes Ministry for Children and the Lineberger Cancer Center at the University of North Carolina.
+In June, as an end-of-year celebration, the members of Circle 8 enjoy dinner together at a local restaurant.

 Leaders: Nell Burke, Karen DeVane

-Circle 9 is a wonderful group of ladies who range in age from young 30s to young 70s.
+Circle 9 is a wonderful group of ladies that range in age from young 30’s to young 70’s.
 Our Sunday evening meeting time is convenient for those who work during the day and/or have children who are involved in FPC’s Sunday Night Youth and Children Programs.
-We meet on the second Sunday evening of the month from 5:30-7:00 in the Lisa Ham Gathering Space at First Presbyterian Church during the months of September -April.
+We meet on the second Sunday evening of the month from 5:30-7:00 in the Lisa Ham Gathering Space at First Presbyterian Church during the months of September-April.
 In May we meet for dinner out at a local restaurant for a special evening of Christian fellowship.
-Our meetings include a light dinner, a short business meeting, support of missions and service projects, and an inspirational Bible Study.
-Please come and be a part of our family!
+Our meetings include a light dinner, a short business meeting, support of missions and service projects and an inspirational Bible Study. lease come and be a part of our family!

 Leaders: Carl & Alice Moore

-Circle 10 is a Couples Circle that was started in 2003.
-We meet monthly in members’ homes from September through May for covered dish dinner and PW Bible Study.
+Circle 10 is a Couples Circle started in 2003.
+We meet monthly in members’ homes from September thru May for covered dish dinner and PW Bible Study.
 The meeting day varies each month to best accommodate members’ schedules.
 Normally meetings are held the second week of the month on Friday or Saturday.
-We select projects to support each year, and these may focus on international as well as locally identified needs.
-We feel we are an intimate, sharing group that enjoys gourmet dinners with a mission-oriented program.
+We select projects to support each year, and these may be international as well as locally identified needs.
+We feel we are an intimate, sharing group that enjoys gourmet dinners.
 We offer something special to couples who want to meet together with a common purpose and enjoy activities with other couples.

 Leader: Julene McPhaul

-Circle 11 is an E-mail circle for busy women whose schedules are full to overflowing and who cannot be part of a group that meets physically.
+Circle 11 is an E-mail circle for busy women whose schedule is full to overflowing and cannot be part of a group that meets physically in the presence of other women.
 This circle offers a path to be able to spiritually be with other PW Circles as they study a Horizons Bible Study each year.
 This is also available for anyone who is homebound temporarily for whatever reason.
 Members will receive all PW information shared with regular circles and Bible lessons are prepared and sent monthly to circle members by a Circle Bible Teacher.
 Should a member make monetary contributions toward the support of PW activities, these would be sent to the PW Treasurer and marked accordingly.
-Members are always invited to attend the W General Meetings held at the church during the year and to participate in all activities that will fit personal schedules.
+Members are always invited to attend the PW General Meetings held at the church during the year and to participate in all activities that will fit personal schedules.
 Unique?
-Yes, it is a 21 st century concept that keeps members a part of FPC PW by enabling them to participate on their own schedule when the time is most convenient to the individual members.
+Yes, it is a 21st Century concept that keeps members a part of FPC PW by enabling them to participate on their own schedule when the time is most convenient to the individual members.
 If you are looking for a circle, we invite you to consider Circle 11.
-You are welcome to join Circle 11 at any time by contacting Mary Beth Wortham in the church office to place your name and email on the circle mailing list.